 A Private Sector Development Consultant for a five months to assist the Stabilisation Unit and UK government to develop their knowledge of effective implementation of Private Sector Development (PSD) projects in a stabilisation context.
 This included advice on measures to prevent corruption, public-private partnerships, the role of other non-state providers, risk management, access to markets, access to financial services, conflict sensitivity and equity, and making the transition from a war economy.
 The assignment included promotion across Whitehall of the role of the private sector in the recovery from conflict and the co-authoring of an Economic Recovery Stabilisation Issues Note.

-The Design of the new reintegration framework for the National Commission on DDR in Liberia.
+Designing of a new reintegration framework for the National Commission on DDR in Liberia.

 A baseline assessment of ICCO's contribution to conflict transformation in its programmes worldwide.
 The assessment comprised a file review and field visits to Uganda and the Middle East, including an assessment of the positive role of religion in conflict transformation.